-Microgreens are used as both an ingredient and a garnish.
+Micro-greens are used as both an ingredient and a garnish.
 Although small in size, they are kitchen giants!

 As I mentioned earlier, they add nutrition, colour, flavour, and texture to meals.

 But the truth is, you can throw them in, or on top of, just about anything.

 I add mine to omelettes and love them as a unique garnish!

-Easy to prepare, microgreens are your dream vegetable because they do not need peeling or cooking!
+Easy to prepare, micro-greens are your dream vegetable because they do not need peeling or cooking!

-Instead, gently wash and drain to remove any dirt or bacteria, then mix with other ingredients or sprinkle on your food or even simply decorate your plate!
+Instead, gently wash to remove any dirt, drain well, then mix with other ingredients or sprinkle on your food.

-Since microgreens became popular, there are a lot of recipes out there for all different flavour palettes and experience levels.
+Since micro-greens became popular, there are a lot of recipes out there for all different flavour palettes and experience levels.

-If you’re feeling adventurous, add microgreens as a unique garnish to mixed drinks.
-Since many microgreens are just younger versions of traditional cocktail mixers like celery, mint, and basil, this idea is not as strange as it sounds.
+Since many micro-greens are just younger versions of traditional cocktail mixers like celery, mint, and basil, this idea is not as strange as it sounds.